 GGHS having partnered with industry leading companies to have the capability to source and supply all products required for the operation of a full bunker site including bunker walls, tarpaulins, stackers and all ancillary equipment.

 Commercial Grain Bunker

-The patented tarp clamping system invented by Global Grain Handling Solutions (GGHS) is the most efficient and simple clamping system on the market.
-The system delivers major productivity and standardization advantages allowing individuals with no prior experience to complete the grain coverage process correctly, in turn alleviating tarp and grain loss.
+The patented tarp clamping system invented by Global Grain Handling Solutions (GGHS) is the most efficient and simple bunker clamping system.
+The system delivers major productivity and standardization advantages allowing individuals with no prior experience to complete the grain coverage process correctly and quickly preventing loss of expensive grain.
 Tarping is an extremely dangerous task that requires efficiency to minimize the risk of employee injuries or fatalities.
 In extensive trials over the past 3 harvests it was concluded with evidence that the Croc-Clamp tarp clamping system is 85% more efficient than the outdated and archaic board and clamp system.
 Full details of the product advantages are detailed below.

 The patented clamping system invented by Global Grain Handling Solutions (GGHS) has been used to develop a Grain Bag Storage Unit.
 The system is modular and can be assembled in a range of dimensions and shapes and can be easily transported based on seasonal requirements.
 The air tight system which prevents water ingress and stock losses can also be fumigated to deter insect and rodents.
 Grain loss through bags is a major problem in developing countries.

 The key benefits of the clamping system invented by GGHS has been analyzed under 4 key business success pillars:

 - Reduction in direct cost of tarping - 85% increase in efficiency.

 - Reduction in maintenance cost associated with older systems.